 Compile and build your project using Maven

-To build an Java App Engine Web Application using Maven with its
+To build a Java App Engine app using Maven with its

-Change to the main directory for your project, for example,
+Change to the main directory for your project.

 Wait for the project to build.
 When the project successfully finishes you will see a message similar to this one: